amadeusk1/PRyx/README.md

-# LiftLog
+# PRyx

-LiftLog is a simple, offline, personal record (PR) and bodyweight tracking application for Android.
+PRyx is a simple, offline personal record (PR) and bodyweight tracking application for Android.
-It is built using Kotlin and Jetpack Compose and focuses on clarity, speed, and minimal user interaction.
+Built with Kotlin and Jetpack Compose, it focuses on clarity, speed, and minimal interaction—so you can log your progress without friction.

 ---

 ## Overview

-LiftLog allows users to log strength training data and visualize progress through clean, lightweight graphs.
+PRyx allows users to log strength training data and visualize progress through clean, lightweight graphs.
-All data is stored locally on the device using internal storage, ensuring full privacy and offline reliability.
+All data is stored **locally on the device** using internal storage, ensuring full privacy and reliable offline use.

 The application includes two primary tracking features:

 - Personal Records (PRs) for any exercise
 - Daily bodyweight entries

-Users can add, edit, delete, and filter their entries directly from the interface.
+Users can add, edit, delete, and filter entries directly from the interface.

 ---